rimutaka/posts/Covidpocalipse/covidpocalipse.md

 * external data storage device
 * sitting or standing desk

 **Additional screens** give a huge boost to productivity.
-There are many types of [portable screens](https://www.amazon.com/s?k=portable%20monitor) that don't make your house look like a NASA mission control and are easy to put away.
+There are many types of [portable screens](https://www.amazon.com/s?k=portable%20monitor) that don't make your house look like NASA mission control and are easy to put away.

 *My laptop screen is the primary working window for typing this post.
 The monitor on the right has the browser for research.
 The monitor on the left has slack, zoom, skype, gmail and other distractions.
-I plan to add one more screen for note taking.*
+I plan to add one more screen for note-taking.*

 ![2.25m2 footprint](standing-desk.jpg)

 Some people like working with paper.
 Paying 50% for a **laser printer and consumables** will discourage any non-essential printing.

 Many **home routers** are very old and very vulnerable.
-You may need to get your IT to verify it's up to scratch.
+You may need to get your IT people to check it's up to scratch.

-> Make a spreadsheet with hardware inventory and individual requirements for every team member.
+> Make a spreadsheet with hardware a inventory and individual requirements for every team member.

 #### Cabin fever

 Even the most introverted of us need to get amongst their peers or colleagues.
 Some people cannot work in isolation at all.
-There is no hard and fast rule how to deal with that situation and people won't know how they feel about it all until they actually try.
+There is no hard and fast rule about how to deal with that situation and people won't know how they feel about it all until they actually try.
   > Consider getting a desk in the nearest shared office for those not under quarantine.

   ![share office](bizdojo-wellington.jpg)